Hiswe/hiswe.github.io/source/_posts/05-html-basic-part-2.md

 {% asset_img wolf-vs-wolf.svg 460 180 two wolfs' picture, which are written one in lowercase & the other in uppercase  %}
 {% endcaption %}

-The browser take a deep care of respecting what you write.
+The browser takes a deep care of respecting what you write.
 *He will even make a difference between [lowercase and uppercase](https://en.wikipedia.org/wiki/Letter_case)* so a file named `WOLF.jpg` and `wolf.jpg` are not similar to him.
 In the same ways, spaces can be a tricky thing so *__as a rule of thumb__*: